Serhiy Rebrov: International career

 Rebrov scored Ukraine's first-ever World Cup goal in their opening 1998 FIFA World Cup qualification group 9 match in 1996, against Northern Ireland.
 The match in Belfast finished 1–0 thanks to Rebrov's contribution.
 Ukraine finished 2nd in the group behind Germany, with Rebrov again scoring the winner in another 1–0 victory away to Albania in March 1997, and at home to the same team in August.
 His three goals helped his team into the playoffs, where they lost 3–1 on aggregate to Croatia.

 Rebrov's club exploits earned him a recall to the national team and a ticket to the 2006 FIFA World Cup in Germany, where he scored a long-range shot against Saudi Arabia as Ukraine progressed to the quarterfinals before going down to Italy.

 At the time of his retirement on 20 July 2009, he was the fourth most capped player in the Ukrainian national team's history having represented his country 75 times and was their second all-time scorer with 15 goals.

 Personal life

 Rebrov is a licensed amateur radio operator and an active contester and has been active with the following callsigns: UT5UDX (Ukraine), M0SDX (England), TA2ZF (Turkey) and UT0U(Ukrainian contest-callsign).
-Most recent call is 5B4AMM (Cyprus).
+Most recent call is 5B4AMM (Cyprus) and P3X (Cypriot contest-callsign).

+Rebrov has been married twice and has three sons: the eldest one from his first wife Liudmyla, with whom he lived for 16 years before the couple divorced, and three younger children from his second wife Anna, whom he married in 2016 after three years of dating.